Meed Our Staff and Interns

 Licensed Professional Counselor

-Shelli earned her undergraduate degree at Seattle Pacific University; and received her Master’s degree in Psychology and Counseling from Argosy University.
-Shelli is licensed to practice counseling in the state of Georgia.
-She is the newest member to the CPS team; and brings 10 years of practice experience from Counseling Center, Social Service Agency and Private Practice settings.
-Her professional interests include relationship improvement, life transitions, stress management, anxiety reduction, grief and loss, and spirituality.
-Her leisure time is spent with her family, attending sporting events, theatre and the arts; pursuing health and fitness, and reading..
+Shelli earned her BS Degree in Exercise Science at Seattle Pacific University; and MA Degree in Psychology and Counseling from Argosy University.
+She is licensed to practice counseling in the state of Georgia and certified to provide counseling supervision.
+Shelli joined CPS in 2013 bringing with her 10 years of practice experience from a counseling center, social service agency and her private practice.
+Her professional interests include health and wellness, stress management, anxiety reduction, grief and loss and spirituality.
+Her leisure time is spent with her family; attending sporting events, enjoying theatre and the arts, pursuing health and fitness and reading.